-While we have done road trips from East coast to the west, long day trips, and over nights, Wynter and I have never had the chance to fly together.
-I fly often with my husband and daughter, choosing to leave my service dog home on her own vacation away from the stress of air travel.
-But this time she and I are on our own.
+While we have done road trips from the East coast to the west, extended day trips, and overnights.
+But until recently, Wynter and I have never had the chance to fly together.
+I often fly with my husband and daughter, choosing to leave my service dog home on her own vacation away from the stress of air travel.
+But this time she and I were on our own.

 Wynter is amazing.
-She’s alert, smart, and always keeping her eye on me.
-So planning this trip is something I know she can do, but I am planning ahead to be sure she is as comfortable as possible.
+She's alert, smart, and always keeping her eye on me.
+So planning this trip was something I knew she could do, but I planned ahead to be sure she was as comfortable as possible.

-Her “down stay” is great and I know she is small enough to wiggle down under the seats, but I am glad they moved us to the front to give her more room.
+Wynter's “down stay” is great and I knew she was small enough to wiggle down under the seats, but I am glad we moved to the front to give her more room.

 Here are a few Must Haves when traveling with a Service Dog: